andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-27-Lesson-3-Command-Line-Basics-for-MAC.md

 ### Lesson 3

-switching between directories and listing directories.
+Switching between directories and listing directories.

 In Terminal, enter the following commands: